-We seek creative, collaborative candidates who are eager to advance our consortium's leadership in services for unique and local content.
-The ideal candidate brings exceptional communication skills, ability to work at the leading edge of the profession, and fluency with technical standards.
-We seek candidates who will enhance and support an inclusive, diverse work environment, and bring cultural competence to the design and delivery of consortial services
+We seek creative, collaborative candidates who can advance our success with unique and local content services.
+The ideal candidate brings leadership capacity, exceptional communication skills, ability to work at the leading edge of the profession, and fluency with technical standards.
+We seek candidates who will enhance and support an inclusive, diverse work environment, and bring cultural competence to the design and delivery of consortial services.

 The Program Manager for Unique and Local Content reports to the Executive Director and works with member libraries, vendors, consortium staff, and Alliance teams to oversee, coordinate, develop, and assess the Unique and Local Content Program.